-In view of the fact that Vesteda Finance B.V. lends on its loans to another Vesteda entity, Vesteda Finance B.V. has significant claims on a related company.
+In view of the fact that VF lends on its loans to another entity of the Fund, VF has significant claims on a related company.
 The risk that these claims will be irrecoverable is considered negligible, taking into account the solid financial position of said entity in combination with the historical payment behaviour for these commitments.
 The related company also act as guarantor for the loans.